Welcome to East Coast College

-Rachel has worked at Lowestoft College, now East Coast College, since 2002 and was previously Executive Director of Curriculum and Quality.
-She was responsible for significant improvements to quality across the organisation and securing the college’s position as the top further education provider of apprenticeships in the region.
+Rachel has worked at Lowestoft College, now East Coast College, since 2002 and was previously Executive Director of Curriculum and Quality and drove curriculum intent and development opportunities.

 Lowestoft Sixth Form Principal and Assistant Principal for Higher Education and Access

 Kerry joined Great Yarmouth College, now East Coast College, in 2005.
 She has years of experience in curriculum development in post-compulsory education and has excellent understanding and implementation of quality processes and report writing.
 She also has experience with direct management of curriculum areas with responsibility for detailed self-assessment and review procedures.

 Kerry has a Masters Degree MSc Science (Molecules in Medicine), PGCE Post Compulsory Education, QTLS status and BSc (Hons) Molecular Biology and Genetics.